google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

 message.](./images/svgs/application-server-key-send.svg)

 Technically, the `applicationServerKey` is optional.
-However, the easiest implementation on Chrome requires it and other browsers may require it in the future.
+However, the easiest implementation on Chrome requires it, and other browsers may require it in the future.
 It's optional on Firefox.

 The specification that defines *what* the application server key should be is